Digital Policy Hub

 Digital Policy Hub Visiting Fellow

 Ryan Westman is a director of threat intelligence at Waterloo, Ontario-based eSentire and leads the firm’s threat intelligence team.
 Prior to joining eSentire, Ryan spent three years in management consulting, leading a threat intelligence and analytics team, and also worked for Public Safety Canada and the Canadian Armed Forces.
 Ryan holds a B.A. in political science and history from Wilfrid Laurier University, an M.Sc. in counterterrorism from the University of Central Lancashire and a master’s degree from the University of Waterloo.
 He is a certified cyberthreat intelligence analyst and certified forensic analyst through Global Information Assurance Certification.
-As a Digital Policy Hub visiting fellow, he will focus on the impact of poor digital defences on the Canadian economy.
+As a Digital Policy Hub visiting fellow, he focused on the impact of poor digital defences on the Canadian economy.

 • Badriyya Yusuf - Headshot